joolstorrentecalo/gitlab-foss/doc/user/tasks.md

 1. On the left sidebar, select **Search or go to** and find your project.
 1. Select **Plan > Issues**, then select your issue to view it.
-1. In the issue description, in the **Child items** section, select the title of the task you want to edit.
+1. In the issue description, in the **Tasks** section, select the title of the task you want to edit.
    The task window opens.
 1. Next to **Description**, select the edit icon (**{pencil}**).
 The description text box appears.
 1. Above the text box, select **Rich text**.